tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 **"Project Token" and "Token"** refer to tokens and token balances stored in a Smart Contract which adheres to [`IJBTokenStore`](/dev/api/interfaces/ijbtokenstore) or tokens which adhere to [`IJBToken`](/dev/api/interfaces/ijbtoken), including tokens issued by the Juicebox Protocol.

-**"Protocol", "Juicebox Protocol", and "Juicebox v2"** refer to the Smart Contracts built and maintained by Juicebox DAO, as well as other ancillary Smart Contracts ("Protocol Extensions" or "Extensions").
+**"Protocol", "Juicebox Protocol", and "Juicebox v2"** refer to the Smart Contracts built and maintained by The DAO, as well as other ancillary Smart Contracts ("Protocol Extensions" or "Extensions").
 This includes deployed Ethereum mainnet and Rinkeby testnet Smart Contracts with addresses listed at https://info.juicebox.money/dev/resources/addresses, as well as other Smart Contracts with source code copied or modified from the Smart Contracts currently and/or previously available at https://github.com/jbx-protocol.

 **"Redemption Rate", "Redemption Curve", or "Bonding Curve"** refers to a bonding curve along which Juicebox Protocol calculates redemption from a Treasury.
 The Redemption Rate can be configured by a Project Owner each funding cycle.
 A rate of 100% suggests a linear proportion, meaning X% of treasury overflow can be reclaimed by redeeming X% of the token supply.